sebmillet/prpn/wininst/README.txt

    ./step2-comp.sh

-This'll produce a file named pRPN-{version}-setup.exe (where {version} is prpn version), if it is version 0.6.0 (October 2020), it'll be:
+This'll produce a file named pRPN-{version}-setup.exe (where {version} is prpn version), if it is version 0.6.1 (November 2020), it'll be:

-   path/to/prpn-source/wininst/pRPN-0.6.0-setup.exe
+   path/to/prpn-source/wininst/pRPN-0.6.1-setup.exe

 You're done!